linebreaker/restless-api/README.md

 ## Quick start
 -  In your app file, call restless-api with JSON having two keys
-	* 'nouns': contains reference to a module (or optionally a controller and model) for each noun
+	* `nouns`: contains reference to a module (or optionally a controller and model) for each noun
-	* 'links': user-facing API spec (NO CODE, literally ready to send your user)
+	* `links`: user-facing API spec (NO CODE, literally ready to send your user)

 - Example:
 ```